 Spiders are one of the easiest groups of invertebrates to watch and they're fascinating creatures.
 Here are some of our favourite fun spider facts.

 Are spiders insects?

-Spiders are arachnids.
+Spiders are not insects, but belong to a group called the arachnids.
+The Arachnida class also includes harvestmen, ticks, mites, scorpions and pseudoscorpions.
 They differ from insects in having only two parts to the body, eight legs not six, six or eight eyes (two in insects) and spinnerets on their abdomens that produce silk.